CloudSlang/docs/tutorial/13_lesson.rst

 Get Started
 -----------

-We'll need to create a system property file that contains the values we want to use for the inputs.
+We'll need to create a system properties file that contains the values we want to use for the inputs.
 Let's create a **properties** folder under **tutorials** and in there create a file named **bcompany.sl**.
 We'll also need to use the system properties somewhere.
 We'll use then in the